-Derby Homes is committed to providing the people of Derby with the best housing service in the country.
-We believe that residents are entitled to live in well managed homes where they feel good about themselves and their communities.
+Derby Homes' aim is \committed to providing the people of Derby with the best housing service in the country to secure the best future for Council housing tenants and services in Derby.
+We believe that residents are entitled to live in well managed homes where they feel good about themselves and their communities. support our tenant's statutory right to live peacefully and enjoy the security of their home.
+We recognise that everyone has the responsibility not to interfere with their neighbour's rights.